 A 'case manager' will lead any investigation.
-This will be the principal, or the chair of governors [in independent academies: proprietor] where the principal is the subject of the allegation.
+This will be the principal, or the chair of governors where the principal is the subject of the allegation.
 The case manager will be identified at the earliest opportunity.

 Our procedures for dealing with allegations will be applied with common sense and judgement.